 1992: the charity is launched

-Neurosurgeon Peter Hamlyn, together with a group of leading neurologists and neurosurgeons, establishes the British Brain & Spine Foundation.
+Neurosurgeon Peter Hamlyn, renowned for his role in saving the life of professional boxer Michael Watson, and Professor Sid Watkins, the much-loved pioneer of modern motorsports medicine and safety, establish the British Brain & Spine Foundation together with a group of other leading neurologists and neurosurgeons.
 The Foundation aims to improve the quality of life for people with neurological disorders and to reduce neurological disability by providing a national focus for research, education and information.

 1995: research begins